openebs/website/docs/main/faqs/faqs.md

 Minimum hardware requirements are discussed in the [quickstart section](../quickstart-guide/installation.md) of this documentation.

-Replicated Storage does not run on Raspbery Pi as the current version of SPDK requires ARMv8 Crypto extensions.
-Replicated Storage requires ARMv8 Crypto extensions which are not currently available for Pi.
+Replicated Storage does not run on Raspberry Pi as the current version of SPDK requires ARMv8 Crypto extensions which are not currently available for Pi.

 [Go to top](#top)